Four Tips for Hiring Your First Employee

 Trying to find the right employee can be daunting, particularly if you’re new to the process.
 Don’t fall into the trap of making a hiring decision based on a single facet.

 Make a conscious effort to consider all aspects that an employee will bring to the table including their full qualifications, experience, and personality.

 Hiring someone based solely on the experience listed on their resume, or simply because you like them can result in a poor overall fit.
-Instead, consider all of the duties and responsibilities you need fulfilled.
+Instead, consider all of the duties and responsibilities you need to be fulfilled.
 Will this person be interacting with clients?
 Will you be interacting with them daily?
-Take the time to find someone who is not only highly qualified, but who will also mesh well with your work habits and the company culture you are trying to establish.
+Take the time to find someone who is not only highly qualified but who will also mesh well with your work habits and the company culture you are trying to establish.